intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <specialtreat_repiref>`]

+.. _reginquiry_repisbs:

+* Do you face a regression?
+One still occurring in a kernel version less than two (ideally: one) weeks old?
+A kernel that is vanilla or close to it?
+If you answered all three questions with 'yes', feel free to send a brief email to the public 'Linux regressions mailing list <regressions@lists.linux.dev>' asking if the problem is known.
+If someone confirms this to be the case, there most likely is no need to follow this guide further; but do so in case there is no reply with a pointer to a matching report within two or three weekdays.
+You are also free to immediately continue if you feel like it.

+ [:ref:`details <reginquiry_repiref>`]

  * Create a fresh backup and put system repair and restore tools at hand.

  * Ensure your system does not enhance its kernels by building additional